aabr2612/E-Commerce-Backend/README.md

 - MongoDB Atlas account or local MongoDB instance
 - Cloudinary account for image storage
 - Stripe account with a secret key
-- Razorpay account (optional, as implementation is incomplete)
 - Environment variables configured in a `.env` file

 ## Installation